Bankruptcy Law Firm

 Filing bankruptcy is a legal option for people to get out of debt and gain financial freedom once again.
 An experienced bankruptcy lawyer can help you understand how bankruptcy works, and they can also help understand how to file a bankruptcy petition.

 Our Portland bankruptcy attorneys at Michael D. O’Brien & Associates are experienced in dealing with bankruptcy filings and can provide you with the help you need.
-Call us today at 503-694-4445 for a free consultation.
+Call us today at 503-694-4445 for a free case evaluation.